 Since 2003, a cohesive, statewide effort spearheaded by the North Carolina Coastal Federation has blended the latest science, cutting edge restoration techniques, watershed protection efforts and active resource management to build off of the North Carolina Division of Marine Fisheries’s work to support healthy oyster populations.
 This work paid big dividends in 2015 as the North Carolina General Assembly embraced and funded major new initiatives to improve oyster management.
 In 2016, the General Assembly included $1.4 million in the state budget for building oyster sanctuaries in the Pamlico Sound, creating rotational harvest oyster reefs throughout the North Carolina coast and accelerating shellfish industry growth.

 With the implementation of the 50 Million Oyster Initiative, this work will continue to grow.
 By 2020, the federation and its partners will restore 50 million oysters in North Carolina waters.
-Constructing 50 acres of oyster sanctuary in Pamlico Sound will be a major part of the initiative, but every oyster shell put in the water during living shoreline work along the coast will also contribute.
+Constructing 50 acres of oyster sanctuary in Pamlico Sound as part of the Senator Jean Preston Oyster Sanctuary Network will be a major part of the initiative, but every oyster shell put in the water during living shoreline work along the coast will also contribute.
 These 50 million oysters will filter and clean 2.5 trillion gallons of water per day, benefiting fisheries and the tourism industry.